jdbermudezs/jdbermudezs.github.io/SaberPro2017/README.md

 5. Download and filter by the "NOMBRE DEL PROGRAMA ACADEMICO" column.
 Select "FISICA".

-\t My name shows up in the numbered row 10146.
+    My name shows up in the numbered row 10146.

-\t The file image1.png in this folder is a screenshot taken after following these same instructions.
+    The file image1.png in this folder is a screenshot taken after following these same instructions.

 Thanks for your time and for reading my CV.